-Using an elbow strap to protect the injured tendon from further strain.
+Using an elbow strap to protect the injured tendon

 Stretching and Exercising are important and provide the important element of a rehabilitation program.
 Exercises should be done as soon as pain allows and continued after full fitness has been achieved.